pulp/pulpcore/pulp_file/docs/admin/guides/rbac.md

 with the examples here.

 !!! note
-    This feature is currently in tech preview and is subject to change in future releases.

-!!! note
     Customizing the access policy will cause any future changes to the default policies, like statement changes and bugfixes, to be ignored unless reset to the default policy.